 General Marshall extends his deep sympathy in your bereavement.
 Your husband fought valiantly in a supreme hour of his county’s need.
 His memory will live in the grateful heart of our nation.

-His name appears on the Tablets of the Missing at the American Military Cemetery outside of Manila since his remains are non-recoverable.
+His name appears on the Walls of the Missing at the American Military Cemetery outside of Manila since his remains are non-recoverable.